philss/venci/README.md

 $ git clone https://github.com/philss/venci.git ~/.venci/
 ```

-And add a symbolic link of `~/.vimrc` pointing to the `vimrc` file inside the repository.
+Add a symbolic link of `~/.vimrc` pointing to the `vimrc` file inside the repository.
 You may need to remove the original `~/.vimrc` file before do that.

 ```
 $ ln -s /Users/your_username/.venci/vimrc ~/.vimrc
 ```

-Them, open vim and run `:BundleInstall`.
+Them open vim and run `:PluginInstall`.
 It will take some minutes depending of your connection.
-After that, close and open your vim again.
+After that restart your vim.
 Everything should be installed.